 About Japanese Knotweed Ltd

-Japanese Knotweed Ltd is a leading Japanese knotweed removal company in the UK with a proven track record in working successfully for local authorities, developers, construction companies and private landowners.
+Japanese Knotweed Ltd are the UK's trusted Japanese knotweed experts with a proven track record in working successfully for local authorities, developers, construction companies and private landowners.

 Our highly knowledgeable and skilled staff provide a comprehensive service and are committed to providing the highest level of customer care.